-In terms of Section 21 and Section 93 of the Act certain measures are at the disposal of the Applicant.
+- In terms of Section 21 and Section 93 of the Act certain measures are at the disposal of the Applicant.
 He can apply for a transfer which is a request, and if it is declined, reasons for the dissatisfaction should be referred to the Head of the Correctional Centre, who in turn must convey it to the National Commissioner.
-This Section also caters for the complaints of an alleged assault, as alleged by the Applicant, to the relevant officials who may ensure an immediate medical examination.
+This Section also caters for the complaints of an alleged "troubling", as alleged by the Applicant.
 The Applicant may also lodge his complaints with the Independent Correctional Centre Visitor. - [14] In a judgment by Kollapen J. in WP v.
 Minister of Justice and Correctional Services delivered on 4 March 2021, the Judge found that the rights relating to conditions of incarceration and more particular contact and non-contact visits which the Applicant submitted he is entitled to, are not part of the rights that the Constitution guarantees to prisoners and subsequently dismissed the application. - [15] The Applicant do not have a right to be transferred to a facility of his choice.
-The refusal to transfer him to a facility of his choice (although in this application it does not appear that he applied for such transfer) does not amount to a violation of his rights in terms of the Constitution.
+The refusal to transfer him to a facility of his choice, although in this application it does not appear that he applied for such transfer, does not amount to a violation of his rights in terms of the Constitution.

 - [16] Section 35(2) of the Constitution, which contains the rights afforded to a sentenced offender, does not go that far.
-The rights enshrined in the Constitution are also not absolute and is limited to the extent that the limitation is reasonable and justifiable in an open and democratic society. - [17] From the Applicant's application it is clear that the Respondents never prevented the Applicant's family to visit him or prevented the Applicant to consult with attorneys. - [18] An attorney can consult with the Applicant via telephone in order to proceed with his appeal and he does not need to consult him or to be close to his family to proceed with the appeal. - [19] There are also Legal Aid offices all over the country with whom he can make contact to proceed and process his appeal. - [20] The contact that he complains of that he does not have with his family is not prevented by the Respondents, but rather the family cannot visit him as they are apparently too far away from him.
-His rights in this regard are no infringed upon.
+The rights enshrined in the Constitution are also not absolute and is limited to the extent that the limitation is reasonable and justifiable in an open and democratic society. - [17] From the Applicant's application it is clear that the Respondents never prevented the Applicant's family to visit him or prevented the Applicant to consult with attorneys.
+An attorney can consult with the Applicant via telephone in order to proceed with his appeal and he does not need to consult him or to be close to his family to proceed with the appeal.
+There are also Legal Aid offices all over the country with whom he can make contact to proceed and process his appeal. - [18] The contact that he does not have with his family is not prevented by the Respondents, but rather the family cannot visit him as they are apparently too far away from him.
+His rights in this regard is therefore not infringed upon by the respondents. - [19] I am therefore of the view that the Applicant failed to make out a proper case for the relief sought and the application is not the correct way to approach this Court.
+The Applicant should have applied for a transfer to Barberton Correctional Facility and in the event it was refused, the Applicant could take the Respondents decision on review.